sh-lee-prml/HierSpeechpp/README.md

 - Integrating each model for High-quality, High-diversity and High-fidelity Speech Synthesis Models

 ## LLM-based Models
 We hope to compare LLM-based models for zero-shot TTS baselines.
 However, there is no public-available official implementation of LLM-based TTS models.
 Unfortunately, unofficial models have a poor performance in zero-shot TTS so we hope they will release their model for a fair comparison and reproducibility and for our speech community.
-THB I could not tolerate the inference speed of unofficial VALL-E above 200 times slower than e2e models It takes 5 days ㅡㅡ to synthesize the full sentences of LibriTTS-test subsets.
+THB I could not tolerate the inference speed of unofficial models above 2,000 times slower than e2e models It takes 5 days ㅡㅡ to synthesize the full sentences of LibriTTS-test subsets.
 Even, the audio quality is so so so s oso bad.
-I hope MS will release their official source code soon.
+I hope they will release their official source code soon.

 In my very personal opinion, VITS is still the best TTS model I have ever seen.
 But, I acknowledge that LLM-based models have much powerful potential for their creative generative performance from the large-scale dataset but not now.

 ## Limitation of our work
-- Slow training speed and Relatively large model size (Compared with VITS) --> Future work: Light-weight and Fast training pipeline
+- Slow training speed and Relatively large model size (Compared with VITS) --> Future work: Much larger model????, Light-weight and Fast training pipeline
 - Could not generate realistic background sound --> Future work: adding audio generation part by disentangling speech and sound.

 ## Reference